-Our Board of Directors has established three standing committees-Audit, Compensation, and Nominating and Corporate Governance-each of which operates under a written charter that has been approved by our Board and that are available in the "Corporate Governance" section of the "Investors & Media" page of our website located at www.kiniksa.com.
+Our Board of Directors has established four standing committees-Audit, Compensation, Nominating and Corporate Governance and Science and Research-each of which operates under a written charter and our Governance, Audit and Compensation Committee charters are available in the "Corporate Governance" section of the "Investors & Media" page of our website located at www.kiniksa.com.

-Our Board of Directors has determined that (a) all of the members of each of the Board's three standing committees are independent as defined under Nasdaq rules, (b) all of the members of the Audit Committee meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (c) all members of the Compensation Committee meet the heightened standard for independence specific to members of a compensation committee under Nasdaq rules.
+Our Board of Directors has determined that (a) all of the members of each of the Board's four standing committees are independent as defined under Nasdaq rules, where applicable, (b) all of the members of the Audit Committee meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (c) all members of the Compensation Committee meet the heightened standard for independence specific to members of a compensation committee under Nasdaq rules.

-The members of each of the Board committees and committee Chairs are set forth in the following chart.
+The current members of each of the Board committees and committee Chairs are set forth in the following chart.

-Nominating and Corporate

-Name Audit Compensation Governance
+Name Audit Compensation Nominating and Corporate Governance Science and Research

 Felix J. Baker, Ph.D.
-Chair Х
+Chair X Х

 Stephen R. Biggar, M.D., Ph.D.
+Chair X

+G. Bradley Cole Χ

-Chair
+Richard S. Levy Chair

-Thomas R. Malley Chair Х
+Thomas R. Malley Chair X

-Tracey L. McCain Х

-Kimberly J. Popovits Х
+Kimberly J. Popovits X

-Barry D. Quart, Pharm.D. Х Х
+Barry D. Quart, Pharm.D. Χ X